douglasgreen/outlines/society/countries/india.en.md

 ## Introduction to India

-Give an introduction to india, while discussing the following topics:
+Give an introduction to India, while discussing the following topics:
 * The Essence of India: Diversity and Unity
 * A Brief History: From Ancient Civilizations to Modern Times
 * Geographical Overview: Landscapes and Regions